Running Jobs on Cirrus

 the number of tasks you need for the required memory (or use the

-option to get access to all the memory on a node) and
+--exclusive option to get access to all the memory on a node) and

 launch specifying a single task using

-srun --ntasks=1 --cpu-bind=cores
+srun --ntasks=1 --cpu-bind=cores.

 Applications which normally read and write temporary files from /tmp

 may require some care in batch jobs on Cirrus.
-As the size of /tmp
+As the size of /tmp on

 backend nodes is relatively small (\< 150 MB), applications should use a

 different location to prevent possible failures.
-This is relevant for

-Note also that the default value of the variable TMPDIR
+Note also that the default value of the variable TMPDIR in batch jobs

 is a memory-resident file system location specific to the current job

-directory).
+(typically in the /dev/shm directory).
 Files here reduce the available

 capacity of main memory on the node.